nickbabcock/highway-rs/README.md

 - Use 64bit hashes to for authenticating short lived messages
 - Use 256bit hashes for checksums.
 Think file storage (S3) or any longer lived data where there is a need for strong guarantees against collisions.

-Highwayhash may not be a good fit if the payloads trend small (< 100 bytes) and speed is up of the utmost importance, as Highwayhash hits its stride at larger payloads.
+HighwayHash may not be a good fit if the payloads trend small (< 100 bytes) and speed is up of the utmost importance, as HighwayHash hits its stride at larger payloads.

 ### `no_std` crates